The Fudge: Morning Comes Again

-October 2011 saw the release of the Fudge first studio album titled 'Morning Comes Again'.
+October 2011 saw the release of the Fudge first studio album titled Morning Comes Again.
 The album was one year in the making and was recorded in Amsterdam.
 The band started the recording of their debut album with Jonas Filterborg (Relax, Beef) who produced the record.
 The record is mastered by Brad Blackwood (Black Eyed Peas, Maroon 5).
-On 5 October the Fudge presented their debut album in a sold out Paradiso.
+On 5 October the Fudge presented their debut album in a sold out Paradiso venue.

 Line-up change and breakup

 In 2012 keyboardist Darius Timmer and bassist Shawn Moorhead left the band.
 Moorhead was replaced by Timothy Dunn, but the band could not find anyone to replace Timmer.
 At the end of the year the band started working on their second studio album, and released the single 'Moviestar'.

 In March 2013 they announced they would "go our separate ways for the time being".
-However, the bandmembers have shown no interest in continuing as The Fudge so far.
-Vocalist Midas Treub is currently a solo artist.
+Vocalist Midas Treub started a solo career.